-The Autism and Adult Support Team is forecast to be -£130k underspent at the end of the year, an increase in the underspend of £6k since December.
+The Autism and Adult Support Team is forecast to be -£130k underspent at the end of the year, unchanged from the previous month.
 The underspend is due to lower than expected service-user needs, and efficiencies that have been made in existing care packages as a result of shorter-term interventions being put in place in line with the Transforming Lives approach.